-How to apply: Companies interested in being referred for Global Talent Stream Category A must complete a BC Tech referral application.
-Once your application is reviewed by BC Tech, we will contact you for additional information and confirmation.
-If you meet all criteria for the referral, BC Tech will provide you with the necessary information to submit your application to Category A, as well as notify ESDC of the referral.
+Companies interested in being referred for Global Talent Stream Category A must contact us at email@example.com to get started.
+Once your case is reviewed in conversation with BC Tech, and if you meet all criteria for the referral, BC Tech will provide you with the necessary information to submit your application to Category A, as well as notify ESDC of the referral.
 An ESDC account manager will contact BC Tech to confirm the referral, and then contact you directly for engagement.
 For more information on Global Talent Stream and what happens after your referral is approved, click here.

 Global Talent Stream – Category B

-What it is: Global Talent Stream is a 24-month pilot program under the Temporary Foreign Worker Program to facilitate the immigration process of highly skilled, in-demand talent.
-Category B is aimed at companies looking to fill a role from the Global Talent Occupations List below (which have been determined to be in-demand and for which there’s an insufficient domestic labour supply), and have already identified a foreign candidate they wish to hire.
+Global Talent Stream is a program to facilitate the immigration process of highly skilled, in-demand talent.
+Category B is aimed at companies looking to fill a role from the Global Talent Occupations List (which have been determined to be in-demand and for which there’s an insufficient domestic labour supply), and have already identified a foreign candidate they wish to hire.